Requirements for all sport and physical activity

 The Sport safety guidelines are in place to assist schools in developing appropriate risk assessments for sport and physical activity.

-Mandatory reading - It is a requirement that the information contained in the Requirement for all sport and physical activity (PDF 359KB) be addressed when considering the sport and physical activities being offered in school programs.
+Mandatory reading - It is a requirement that the information contained in the Requirement for all sport and physical activity (PDF 466KB) be addressed when considering the sport and physical activities being offered in school programs.
 This document also contains the list of banned activities.

 This document provides information on: